schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/TransitioningToText.rst.txt

 Dealing with eRRoRs
 -------------------

 When writing computer programs, you will likely make many errors.
-To see how Reeborg react to some errors, I will ask you to intentionally introduce one error in the program.
+To see how Reeborg reacts to some errors, I will ask you to intentionally introduce one error in the program.

 .. topic:: Try this!